 Office: Old Main, Room 215 A

 Angie Elkins joined the College of Education and Social Sciences in 2013.
 She received B.S. specializing in English and Art in 1994 and a M.Ed. in Special Education in 2007, both from Texas Tech University.
 She received her Texas Educational Diagnostician’s certification in 2007, Texas Professional Educational Diagnostician certification in 2011, and National Certification for Educational Diagnosticians in 2012.
-She is currently finishing a Ph.D. in Educational Psychology from Texas Tech University.
+She earned a Ph.D. in Educational Psychology from Texas Tech University in August 2014.

 Teaching and Related Service

 Angie Elkins teaches assessment and interpretation courses required in the Educational Diagnostician’s Program and Special Education courses for the Education Department.

 She is a member of the Council for Exceptional Children (CEC), National Certification for Educational Diagnosticians (NCED), Texas Educational Diagnostician Association (TEDA), and the Texas Professional Educational Diagnosticians (RPED).

 Research and Creative Activity